- Competitive exchange rates

 Usually, yes — though it depends on the size and purpose of the transfer.
 If you’re sending more than $15,000 as a gift or more than $10,000 for business purposes, or if you’re transferring money to a foreign account in your name that’s held $10,000 or more at any point in the last year, you’ll have to let the IRS know.

 By law, banks are required to report cash transactions that exceed $10,000 and transactions of any amount they find suspicious.
-For independent money transfer businesses, that thresholds can be as low as $1,000.
+For independent money transfer businesses, the threshold can be as low as $1,000.
 Which means that if you don’t file your taxes correctly, it’s very likely that the IRS will know.

 Sending a lot of money out of the country?
 Know what the IRS expects of you.

 There’s no legal cap on the amount of money you can send to Brazil, but some transfer providers will impose their own limits.
-If you’re planning a large transfer, use a secure provider with no limits, like XE.
+If you’re planning a large transfer, use a secure provider like Xe that has no limits.

 When sending money to your friends and family in Brazil, you’ll typically have the option of a bank-to-bank transfer, cash pickup or mobile wallet delivery.